 - Rom.
 4:5, "But to the one who does not work, but believes in Him who justifies the ungodly, his faith is reckoned as righteousness,"

 - Rom.
 11:6, "But if it is by grace, it is no longer on the basis of works, otherwise grace is no longer grace."

 - Gal.
 2:16, "nevertheless knowing that a man is not justified by the works of the Law but through faith in Christ Jesus, even we have believed in Christ Jesus, that we may be justified by faith in Christ, and not by the works of the Law; since by the works of the Law shall no flesh be justified."

 - Gal.
 2:21, "I do not nullify the grace of God; for if righteousness comes through the Law, then Christ died needlessly."

 - Gal.3:5-6, "Does He then, who provides you with the Spirit and works miracles among you, do it by the works of the Law, or by hearing with faith?
 6Even so Abraham believed God, and it was reckoned to him as righteousness."

 - Phil.
 3:9, "and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith."

-The Bible clearly teaches something contrary to Roman Catholicism which has, over the centuries, become apostate.
-It advocates praying to Mary, that the bread and wine in communion are the actual, literal body and blood of Christ, that we can make reparation for our sins, that penance helps regain grace, that purgatory is where we suffer for our sins, and it approves of the apocrypha which is not scripture.
+The Bible clearly teaches something contrary to Roman Catholicism which has over the centuries become apostate.
+It advocates the following: praying to Mary, the bread and wine in communion are the actual, literal body and blood of Christ, we can make reparation for our sins, penance helps regain grace, purgatory is where we suffer for our sins, and it approves of the apocrypha which is not Scripture.
 These are serious issues of which Pastor Chuck Smith and Don Stewart should be aware of.